colugomusic/dope/README.md

 For `remote-path` dependencies, equivalent to `--reinstall`

-### --reinstall
+### --reinstall (name)
-Can be given multiple times to reinstall dependencies.
+Can be given multiple times to reinstall specific dependencies.
 This basically skips the initial `find_package()` check when processing the dependency and acts as if the check failed.

 `--reinstall *` will reinstall all dependencies.